paujim/cdk-pipeline-example/README.md

-# CDK Pipelie example project!
+# CDK Pipeline example project!

 To manually create a virtualenv on MacOS and Linux: